theanuragshukla/envoix/README.md

 ### Environment Settings
 - These are the core features of this library which provides functionality for managing environments
-    - init: Create a new environment config
+    - `init`: Create a new environment config
-    - push: Push the current config to server
+    - `push`: Push the current config to server
-    - pull: Pull the changes from server
+    - `pull`: Pull the changes from server
-    - list: List all the environment created by current user
+    - `list`: List all the environment created by current user
-    - delete: Delete current environment
+    - `delete`: Delete current environment

 #### Usage